stoplightio/platform-docs/4.-documentation/a.overview.md

 #### Status Page

 It's never pretty for developers trying to interact with your API and facing errors that they can't put a reason to.
 Being clear about the current status of your service is very helpful.
 You can use a service like [Statuspage](https://www.statuspage.io/) to create one or build it yourself and make it part of your DX offering.

-#### Software Development Kits (SDKs)

-With your previous steps sorted, it always helps to reduce the redundant tasks that a developer needs to perform.
-For that, providing SDKs in popular languages helps keep your developers happy and productive.
-With an OpenAPI description ready and validated by Stoplight tooling, you can use this to generate and publish SDKs without much extra work.
-We'll stick to our promise of not locking you down in our platform and letting you use all the fantastic tooling out there.

-Ready to get started checking these boxes with Stoplight?
-[Get Started](b.getting-started-developer-experience.md)

 ### Make your APIs discoverable